 According to Dwayne Blais, the founder of the National Skill Development Association, the answer to that question is deception.

 Blais spoke at the Global Skills Showcase on “the great skill of deception,” and broke deception down into three layers: head/eyes, hands/stick/puck, and feet.

 “I feel that deception really separates great players from good players,” said Blais.
 “The more we can help young players become deceptive, the better they’re going to be as they get older and move up levels.”

-Check out the free preview video above, and watch the full 25-minute presentation with a membership to The Coaches Site.
+Watch the full 25-minute presentation with a membership to The Coaches Site.

 We are sorry this post was not useful for you...

 Tell us how we can improve this post?